-Apprenticeships are a highly cost-effective and rewarding way for organisations to develop the public finance and counter fraud professionals of the future.
-Take your career or your team to new heights with a CIPFA apprenticeship.
+Apprenticeships are a highly cost-effective and rewarding way for organisations and individuals to access professional training.
 CIPFA is an approved and established apprenticeship training provider and delivers apprenticeships in accountancy and counter fraud to over 200 employers.

 Why CIPFA apprenticeships?